1363V4/le.guide/_posts/2026-03-11-cursor_alternative.md

 the deep bleedy red is *chef's kiss*.

-the best part is "clipboard": being able to copy/paste from anywhere to anywhere is a life savior.
+the best part is "clipboard": being able to copy/paste from anywhere to anywhere is a lifesaver.

 it inherits the font from oh-my-posh i think.